building-physics/refrigeration-system/README.md

 - Loads are sorted and packed efficiently to minimize the number of racks.
 - Large loads for same case type are split across racks

- →Enables practical equipment sizing while supporting fast, scalable rack assignment.
+ → Enables practical equipment sizing while supporting fast, scalable rack assignment.

 ---